elisehuard/language-pig/README.md

 parseString :: [Char] -> Root
 ```

-Returns an AST (type is the root node).
+Returns an AST (type Root is the root node).

 Parse a file:
 ```
-parseFile :: FilePath -> IO Root
+parseFile :: FilePath -> IO PigFile
 ```

-Returns an AST (type = Root, which is the root node).
+PigFile contains the Root (of AST) and the file name.

 Pretty print the produced tree:
 ```